estiens/world_cup_json/README.md

 # FIFA WORLD CUP 2018

 This should now be working for the World Cup in 2018!
-Should have all events and goals and match stats streaming live, please file an issue or hit me up on twitter @mutualarisisg if anything has gone awry.
+Should have all events and goals and match stats streaming live, please file an issue or hit me up on twitter @mutualarising if anything has gone awry.

 https://worldcup.sfg.io
 (HTTPS working for default domain now :yay:)